valeriangalliat/blog/2021/06/you-re-probably-doing-anchor-links-wrong.md

 This was much easier than I expected, at least on macOS.
 The system ships with VoiceOver, which you can turn on by pressing
 <kbd>Command</kbd> + <kbd>F5</kbd>.
 I recommend using it in
-Safari as I've found the behaviour to be more quirky in other browsers.
+Safari as I've found the behavior to be more quirky in other browsers.

 We saw earlier that "screen reader users often ask for the list of links in the page", as well as the list of headings.